bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-1.md

 ## Open the Visual Studio solution

-Open the Visual Studio solution (the `.sln`) file in the checked out repository.
+Open the Visual Studio solution (the `.sln`) file in the checked-out repository.
 If Visual Studio tells you that the project is not supported, you need to install a missing component (see [here](../VisualStudio.md)).

 !!! warning "Do NOT upgrade any version"
     Do not upgrade the project, the .NET Core version, or any Nuget package!
 If you see such a question, always choose no!